- Why Us

 One thing to make clear is that the technical file is not exactly the same as a design dossier, which can be seen as slightly more in-depth or advanced than a technical file.
 In the EU, the design dossier is used for the higher risk medical devices.
 It’s very much like how a PMA is used for Class III product submissions to FDA.

-When is a technical file required?
 Basically, all types of devices entering the EU marketplace will require a technical file.
 What throws some manufacturers off is that some products classified as lower-risk will have a self-declaration, which does not require the permission of a Notified Body to review a technical file.

 Self-declaration means that your company declares your device has met the required standard.
 It sounds simple on the face of it, but it does mean that you are also responsible for defining the legal framework applicable to your device and identifying which assessments are necessary (tasks that a third party would otherwise undertake).